Jackie-Chou/MC-CNN-python/README.md

 - I haved tested the code on [Middlebury stereo dataset(version 3)](http://vision.middlebury.edu/stereo/submit3/) using the half resolution data.
 It's supposed the code can be used seamlessly on any other dataset with some details taken care of, especially about data format.
 - All the hyperparameters are set to the suggested value from the origin paper [1] and I do not do further finetuning.
 - In my implementation, some processing details may be a little bit different from what the paper describes and I suppose it would not harm the performance too much.
 You can find those differences from the comments.
+- The final result on Middlebury dataset, I have to admit, is not that impressive.
+This may be due to lack of further hyperparemeter finetuning or some unnoticed bugs.
+If you find any bug during using, please report it in an issue and I will try to fix it ASAP.

 ### License
 MIT license.